Jeetendra: 1972–1979: Career slump and return to prominence

 1977 proved to be a big year for Jeetendra with many successes.
 He had an All Time Blockbuster in Manmohan Desai's magnum opus Dharam Veer, also starring Dharmendra, Zeenat Aman and Neetu Singh.
 In United Kingdom, the film had 23 shows in 5 cities.
 Driven by the success of Rafi's songs, the film took a record initial of £50,000 in the UK, equivalent to ₹.
 In addition, the film sold 32 million tickets in the Soviet Union.
-The huge success of Dharam Veer was followed by a superhit in J. Om Prakash's third directional venture Apnapan.
+The huge success of Dharam Veer was followed by a superhit in J. Om Prakash's third directional venture Apnapan, co-starring Reena Roy and Sulakshana Pandit.
 That same year, his final collaboration with Gulzar took place for another romance film Kinara opposite Hema Malini.
 The film is widely remembered for its heartwarming premise and the song "Naam Gum Jayega" sung by Lata Mangeshkar and Bhupinder Singh.
 Jeetendra's good run continued in 1978 with a superhit in Dasari Narayana Rao's family drama film Swarg Narak which was a remake of director's own Telugu film Swargam Narakam.
 He also had hits in Ram Maheshwari's Karmayogi alongside Raaj Kumar and K. Bapayya's Dil Aur Deewaar co-starring Ashok Kumar.
 He ended the decade on a high note with one more blockbuster in Rajkumar Kohli's ensemble horror thriller Jaani Dushman and a hit in Anil Ganguly's drama film Khandaan.
-He also appeared in T. Rama Rao's fantasy comedy Lok Parlok which ended up as an average fare.
+He also appeared in T. Rama Rao's fantasy comedy Lok Parlok, which only did average business due to it being banned at release for some time.